 The Fish & Wildlife Foundation of Florida is dedicated to increasing public understanding and support for the lasting conservation and enjoyment of Florida's tremendous biodiversity and natural lands and waters.
 Our Species pages are dedicated to providing key information on a host of iconic Florida species and habitats, as well as on nature-related issues confronting our state.

-The puma once had the largest range of any land mammal in the Americas.
+Donate The puma once had the largest range of any land mammal in the Americas.
 The species was well adapted to a variety of habitats from forests to deserts, mountains to rainforests.
-Today, pumas are found in only half of their historic range, primarily in the mountain and desert regions of the western United States.
-There […]Read more
+Today, pumas are found in only half of their historic range, primarily in the mountain and desert regions of the western United States. […]Read more

 The Southeastern American kestrel is the smallest falcon found in the United States.
 It has a brownish back area with black markings and a white belly, and black marks extending from its eyes downward.
 The colors of their wings differ depending on the bird’s sex.
 Male kestrels have bluish-gray wings and females have brown wings. […]Read more